 In construction Capital Improvement Projects require construction management, resident engineering, claims negotiation, inspection, and laboratory testing services on all capital improvement projects.
 The type of construction projects managed include buildings, facilities, sewers, roadway resurfacing, streetscape and roadway improvements, traffic, bike, and pedestrian safety and improvements, street lighting, parks, and sports fields.
 The size of the capital improvement projects varies which ranges from approximately \$10,000 to \$10 million.
 The objective is to ensure Capital improvements are constructed to comply with City-approved plans and specifications, construction standards and details, building codes, and all other applicable federal, state, and local requirements.
 Also, certified testing laboratories are required to provide quality assurance for various materials and operations.

-The objective is to inspect and manage capital improvement construction projects in a manner that provides a quality and long lacting assot at the completion of the work.
-Construction projects required provides a quality and long-lasting asset at the completion of the work.
+The objective is to inspect and manage capital improvement construction projects in a manner that provides a quality and long-lasting asset at the completion of the work.
 Construction projects require quality assurance, management of change orders, coordination of various activities and adjoining projects, proper public notification, and monitoring of the construction schedule to mitigate impacts to the community.